sboltools/sboltools/README.md

 ## Installation

-If you are only interested in using sboltools and not developing it, see the [installation instructions in the docs](http://sboltools.org/docs.html#installation).
+If you are only interested in **using** sboltools and not developing it, see the [installation instructions in the docs](http://sboltools.org/docs.html#installation) for pre-built packages.

-Installation instructions for developers coming soon!
+### Building from source

+If you want to build sboltools from source, clone this repo and build it using:

+    npm install
+    npm run build

+This will generate a file called `sboltools_bundle.js` containing sboltools and all of its dependencies.
+All you need to run it is node.js:

+    node sboltools_bundle.js